 We need a fundamentally new approach to both housing supply and demand to reverse fifteen years of falling homeownership and to build the homes that Britain needs.

-The report exposes the sheer scale of problems which have built up in Britain’s housing market, driving the decline in homeownership over the last 15 years.
+This report by Neil O’Brien MP, Green, Pleasant and Affordable exposes the sheer scale of problems which have built up in Britain’s housing market, driving the decline in homeownership over the last 15 years.
 New analysis in the paper reveals that:

 The growth of buy to let has locked 2.2 million families out of ownership.
 If the ratio of privately rented to privately owned homes had remained the same between 2000-2015, and we had built the same number of homes, we would have ended up with 2.2 million more homes in owner-occupation.